Does Insurance Pay for Medical Alert Systems?

 Our Editor Jeff Hoyt testing Mobile Guardian

 Choosing the right medical alert system is an important decision, as it could mean the difference between life and death in the event of a medical emergency.
 While there are plenty of affordable and dependable options out there, not every provider will be a good fit for your needs and budget.
-If you’re currently in the market for a new medical alert system, be sure to check out some of our top-rated options below.
+If you’re currently in the market for a new medical alert system, check out some of our top-rated options below.

 Below, we’ll review some common types of insurance that seniors have and their medical alert system coverage.